What is weaving – and how to help the horse that weaves

 - You can also use plexiglass-type mirrors, I have seen some in local craft shops.
 You may have to experiment with size, not too big, not too small.
 Very Goldilocks.

-- Make sure you keep the mirror clean, and it’s best to place the mirror away from food and water.
+- Make sure you keep the mirror clean, and it’s best to place it away from food and water.

-- Studies have also shown that horses like to have “company” to the sides much more than across a barn aisle, so consider this when you are looking for a hanging spot.
+- Studies have also shown that horses like to have “company” to the sides much more than across a barn aisle, so consider this when looking for a hanging spot.

 You can also get a full-time buddy for your horse, such as a goat or mini.